AutodeskGames/stingray-docs/source/interactive_help/after_release/patching.md

 	![The Patch Builder](../images/patch_builder.png)

-2. In the **Original Data** area, you need to provide the source folder, compiled data folder, and bundled data folder for the version of your game project that you want to patch.
+2. In the **Original Data** area, you need to provide the source folder, compiled data folder, and bundled data folder for the version of your project that you want to patch.
 Note that the compiled and bundled data folders are platform-specific.

-3. In the **Updated Data** area, provide the corresponding source folder, compiled data folder and bundled data folder for the version of your game project that contains the newest changes.
+3. In the **Updated Data** area, provide the corresponding source folder, compiled data folder and bundled data folder for the version of your project that contains the newest changes.
 Note that the compiled and bundled data folders are platform-specific, and *must* match the platforms you set up for your original data.

 4. Click **Check...**.
 The **Changed Resources** list will show all the resources that have been modified in the updated project data.